 But how do we use the progressive overload training principle to get the results we are looking for in the gym.
 There are a process and limit to muscle hypertrophy, and it will not be rushed or ignored.
 It is important to know what you are doing in the gym, not waste time and energy.
 The progressive overload training principle helps you maximize your gym efforts without wasting energy or time.
 Also, it helps you to get amazing results and pack on the muscle.
-Check this video out on progressive overload training after reading this article:

 This article will tell you everything you need to know about the progressive overload training principle.

 The goal here is to give you the information you need to get results and back it up with scientific data.
 Muscle hypertrophy as a concept has been well researched, and there are no surprises when it comes to scientifically building muscle in the gym.
 In fact, there are specific numbers that correlate with your biology and workout to dictate muscle hypertrophy.
 Even though everyone’s results and biology are different, the math is not.
 Let’s get you those results!

 What is the progressive overload training principle?